deanwampler/spark-scala-tutorial/tutorial/README.md

 Spark also follows another Hadoop convention for file I/O; the `out` path is actually interpreted as a directory name.
 It will contain the same `_SUCCESS` and `part-00000` files discussed previously.
 In a real cluster with lots of data and lots of concurrent tasks, there would be many `part-NNNNN` files.

 **Quiz:** If you look at the (unsorted) data, you'll find a lot of entries where the word is a number.
-(Try "grepping" to find them.)
+(Try searching the input text file to find them.)
 Are there really that many numbers in the bible?
 If not, where did the numbers come from?
 Look at the original file for clues.

 ## Exercises